wjakob/nanogui/docs/contributing.rst

 moment of your time and ensure that your issue isn't already discussed in the project documentation elsewhere on this site.

+Feature requests are generally closed unless they come with a pull requests that implement the desired functionality.

 Assuming that you have identified a previously unknown problem or an important question, it's essential that you submit a self-contained and minimal piece of code that reproduces the problem.
 In other words: no external dependencies, isolate the